Denham Aerodrome

+Denham Aerodrome (ICAO: EGLD) is an operational general aviation aerodrome located 1.5 NM east of Gerrards Cross, near Denham, Buckinghamshire, England.
+It also serves as an important reliever airport for Heathrow Airport.

 Denham Aerodrome has a CAA Ordinary Licence (Number P646) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Bickertons Aerodromes Limited).